Board of Directors

 In 2010 founded Wallis Design Studio, a Nevada County based architectural firm, focused on creating expressions in place through a commitment to collaboration, quality and the desire to deliver great value to his clients.
 He has served on various boards including the Yuba River Charter School Board and is member of the local Chamber of Commerce and Nevada County Contractors Association.
 Robert is driven by a desire to help improve the quality of life of others with his professional and personal actions.
 He is very pleased to have joined the team of Hospitality House and continue the great work that they do.

-Tom is the CFO at Western Sierra Medical Clinic overseeing financial management for both the Western Sierra Medical Clinic in Downieville and Miners Family Medical Clinic in Grass Valley facilities.
+Tom has been the CFO at Western Sierra Medical Clinic for almost seven years, overseeing financial operations at 6 Federally Qualified Health Clinics located in Nevada, Placer and Sierra Counties.
 Before his current position he served for nineteen years as CFO at Sierra Nevada Memorial Hospital and more recently three and a half years as CFO at Medical Benefits Administration.
-Tom has over 30 years of healthcare financial management experience and has been very active in Nevada County non-profits, ranging from Gold Country Kiwanis to the KARE Crisis Nursery, Sierra Nevada Community Health Plan and Gold Country Community Council.
-Tom is single and has three children.
-The oldest, Jonathan and Kristen are employed in Sacramento and Danielle the youngest is still at home while attending Sierra College.
+Tom has over 38 years of healthcare financial management experience and has been very active in the Nevada County non-profit environment, serving on the Board of Gold Country Community Council, Gold Country Kiwanis, Hospice of the Foothills, Kare Crisis Nursery, Miners Community Clinic, Sierra Nevada Community Health Plan and Sierra Nevada Home Care.
+Tom is married and has four children, ranging in age from 38 to 24, living in Denver, Sacramento (2) and San Diego.

 My desire to work with Hospitality House is directly related to giving back to the community.
 I have been a Nurse for over 20 years and see directly the scars of homelessness.
 Hospitality House is a great example of what can be achieved through community and I am excited about the compassionate innovate progress that is made here.